alperenozdnc/ezcli/docs/FEATURES.md

-you can add new options with the `addopt` function (and obviously remove with `delopt`). this enables you to make programs that have user defined commands (and have those user-defined commands persist across sessions), or you can even make a wrapper around my library if you don't really like the philosophy behind it.
+you can add new options with the `addopt` function (and obviously remove with `delopt`). this enables you to make programs that have user-defined commands (and have those user-defined commands persist across sessions), or you can even make a wrapper around my library if you don't really like the philosophy behind it.